Girl: "Coming of age" customs

 Many cultures have traditional customs to mark the "coming of age" of a girl or boy, to recognize their transition to adulthood, or to mark other milestones of their journey to maturity as children.

 Japan has a coming-of-age ritual called Shichi-Go-San (七五三), which literally means "Seven-Five-Three".
 This is a traditional rite of passage and festival day in Japan for three- and seven-year-old girls and three- and five-year-old boys, held annually on November 15.
 It is generally observed on the nearest weekend.
 On this day, the girl will be dressed in a traditional kimono, and will be taken to a temple by her family for a blessing ceremony.
 Nowadays, the occasion is also marked with a formal photo portrait.

 Many coming-of-age ceremonies are to acknowledge the passing of a girl through puberty, when she experiences menarche, or her first menstruation.
 The traditional Apache coming-of-age ceremony for girls is called the na'ii'ees (Sunrise Ceremony), and takes place over four days.
 The girls are painted with clay and pollen, which they must not wash off until the end of the rituals, which involve dancing and rituals that challenge physical strength.
-Girls are given teaching in aspects of sexuality, confidence, and healing ability.
+Girls are taught aspects of sexuality, confidence, and healing ability.
 The girls pray in the direction of the east at dawn, and in the four cardinal directions, which represent the four stages of life.
 This ceremony was banned by the U.S. government for many decades; after being decriminalized by the Indian Religious Freedom Act in 1978, it has seen a revival.